The Right Attorney To Help You Fight Your Third-Degree DWI Charges

 - Being involved in an automobile accident where injuries were inflicted or even resulted in death

 Such an offense is considered to be a gross misdemeanor and is punished very severely.
-Having a Minneapolis criminal defense attorney to represent you gives you the best chances for a positive outcome of your case.
-A third degree DWI can be punished by a fine up to $3,000, a year in jail, and even the confiscation of license plates and the cancellation of one’s driver’s license.
-In addition those criminal penalties, an individual may be subject to probation and/or alcohol counseling.
-One of the conditions to being found guilty of such an offense is alcohol evaluation, which takes into account the person’s size, weight, and how much alcohol they had consumed.
+Having a Minneapolis DWI attorney to represent you gives you the best chances for a positive outcome of your case.
+A third-degree DWI can be punished by a fine of up to $3,000, a year in jail, and even the confiscation of license plates and the cancellation of one’s driver’s license.
+In addition to those criminal penalties, an individual may be subject to probation and/or alcohol counseling.
+One of the conditions of conviction for such an offense is alcohol evaluation, which takes into account the person’s size, weight and how much alcohol they had consumed.

-When you choose to request legal representation from Martin Law Offices, you are retaining an aggressive and dedicated lawyer.
-The attorney has the skills and knowledge that it takes to efficiently build a case on your behalf.
+Martin Law Offices, PLLC, is located in Minneapolis and serves clients throughout the area.
+Attorney Matthew Martin has the skills and knowledge that it takes to efficiently build a case on your behalf.
 He makes it one of his top priorities to protect your rights and make sure they have not been violated in the process of your arrest or during the case.
-He will make sure he collects all of the details and evidence and use it to the benefit of your case.
-Having a well-seasoned lawyer on your side is the best chance you have to win your DWI case.
+He will fight to preserve your freedom.